vikke1234/compression_tira/project_spec.md

 ## What could be made better
 - The bitstring encoding could probably be made into O(n) though I'm not sure how
 - Threading could be added for the compression
+- Use of uint8 instead of uint64 in the bitstring implementation, not sure why I it this way.

 ## Time complexities
 [Huffman encoding](https://en.wikipedia.org/wiki/Huffman_coding) is roughly